alemag1986/Udacity-Full-Stack-Apps-On-AWS/README.md

 - Endpoint to filter an image from a public url.
 `filteredimage?image_url=<pass a image url>`
   - `image_url` URL of a publicly accessible image
+  - Responses:
-  - RETURNS: the filtered image file
+    - `200`: the filtered image file
+    - `422`: error message

 ### Deploying your system